 Financial administration

-What’s the difference between a yacht manager and a yacht captain?
+What is the difference between a yacht manager and a yacht captain?

 A yacht captain is responsible for the safe navigation and onboard operation of the vessel.
 A yacht manager is responsible for the broader operational, administrative, and technical oversight of the yacht on behalf of the owner.
-The captain works on the vessel; the manager works for the owner.
+The captain works on the vessel; the yacht manager works for the owner.

 Frequently Asked Questions